amboltio/DM-i-AI-2023/tumor-segmentation/README.md

 ## Segmentation format
 Your model is expected to return a segmentation in the form of an rgb image with only white (255,255,255) and black (0,0,0) pixels.
 White pixels indicate tumor areas wheras black pixels indicate healthy areas.
 The segmentation image should have the same shape as the input MIP-PET image.
-The python function ```validate_segmentation``` in ```utils.py``` will help you check if the your segmentation is in the correct format.
+The python function ```validate_segmentation``` in ```utils.py``` will help you check if your segmentation prediction is valid.

 ## Baseline model
 We have implemented a simple threshold baseline model in ```router.py``` along with the boilerplate code needed to deploy the model as an endpoint: